Latest Update for JEE Advanced

 JEE Advanced AAT Exam Pattern 2024

-Candidates willing to appear for JEE Advanced 2024 AAT examination will be able to familiarise themselves with the examination through the IIT JEE AAT exam pattern.
+Candidates willing to appear for the JEE Advanced 2024 AAT examination will be able to familiarise themselves with the examination through the IIT JEE AAT exam pattern.
 Details about the mode of exam, sections, total marks, and more will be available through the exam pattern of JEE Advanced AAT 2024.
 Using the exam pattern of JEE Advanced 2024 AAT, the candidates will be able to prepare their strategy for the upcoming examination.

 JEE Advanced 2024 AAT Exam Pattern